Developing Ionic application with Clojurescript - To-do App

 import '@ionic/react/css/display.css';

-This will import files with our requires generated by shadow-cljs as well as add css files required by ionic framework as import.
+This will import files with our requires generated by shadow-cljs as well as add CSS files required by the Ionic framework as imports.

-Now we need to edit our index.html and include generated bundle file before loading our app.js created by shadow-cljs.
-We can also remove importing the css file, since it's now included in a library bundled by webpack.
+Now we need to edit our index.html and include the generated bundle file before loading our app.js created by shadow-cljs.
+We can also remove the import of the CSS file, since it's now included in a library bundled by webpack.

 <!DOCTYPE html>